Chen-Cai-Cai/CS229-Machine-Learning-2021-Assignment/README.md

-# Machine-Learning-2021-by-Andrew-Ng
+# CS229 Machine-Learning-2021
 CS229.
-Assigments are completed by Octave.
+Assigments are all completed by Octave with 100 pts.